Extreme Arts – School Holiday Arts Program

 Fill your school holidays with extreme arts!

-Our September school holiday program is exploding with creative and dynamic workshops in circus, dance & visual arts.
-Children aged 6 – 12 years will create and collaborate alongside artists from the community to learn skills, make new friends and have fun.
+Our July school holiday program is bursting with creative and participatory workshops in animation, Bollywood dance, circus, hip hop and urban dance, sculptures, and street art.
+Children aged 6-12yrs create and collaborate alongside artists from the community to learn skills, make new friends and have a whole lot of fun.

-Younger children (6 – 9 years) will partake in two workshops per day and the older children (10 – 12 years) participate in full-day intensives.
+Younger children (6 – 9yrs) will participate in two workshops per day and older children (10–12yrs) in a one day intensives.
+The workshop program is delivered from 10am–3pm and before/after care is available from 8:30am–5pm.

 VENUE: Footscray Community Arts Centre